Im-Rises/PhysicalEngine/README.md

 > **Note**
 > If you're using Visual Studio, you can install CMake directly from the IDE (Visual Studio Installer).
+> Then you need to open the Project as a CMake Project, not a Visual Studio Project!

 Once your environment is set up, depending on your operating system you'll need to install some libs before compiling the project.
 Refer to the section below `Windows` or `Linux` or `MacOs`.